 How to make a request

-Before making a request for information, please check the Council’s Freedom of Information Publication Scheme to make sure that the information you require is not already available.
-If the information is already on the Publication Scheme then the Council will not provide this again under the Freedom of Information Act.
-Requests for information not available through the Publication Scheme can be submitted in accordance with the Council’s Freedom of Information Requests Procedure.
+Before making a request for information, please check the Town Council’s Freedom of Information Publication Scheme (which can be viewed on the Council Policies page) to make sure that the information you require is not already available.
+If the information is already on the Publication Scheme then the Town Council will not provide this again under the Freedom of Information Act.
+Requests for information not available through the Publication Scheme can be submitted in accordance with the Town Council’s Freedom of Information Requests Procedure (which can also be viewed on the Council Policies page).

 The request should be submitted in writing to the Town Clerk, either by email to email@example.com or in writing at 37 Church Street, Seaford, East Sussex, BN25 1HG.
-You will need to provide a contact name; a contact address, and your request (which MUST be specific).
+You will need to provide a contact name, contact address and your request (which MUST be specific).